cruncher/resource/README.md

 ### .load(id)

-Returns a promise that resolves to an array of all objects in
+Returns a promise that resolves to an array of objects in
-<code>resource</code> that have been retrieved from storage.
+<code>resource</code> that have been loaded from the server.

 ### .delete()